astropuffin/oakmtg.club/content/english/about/_index.md

 We want to do more.

-This site was made for us to be more effective at last mile civic engagement and enable more folks to join us.
+This site was made for us to enable more folks to join us.
 There's a LOT to take in, so we made this website to make it easier to keep track of what's going on.
-We will build this site out over time, particularly after the election, as we track promises made by electeds and appointees.
+We will build this site out over time, particularly after the election, as we track promises made by elected officials and appointees.

 If you'd like to join us, please shoot us [an email](mailto:oakmtg-club@googlegroups.com).